 If an applicant is subject to immigration control, a national of European Economic Area (EEA) or an Accession State National, additional documents are required.
 For applicants accepted as a refugee or granted Indefinite, Exceptional, Discretionary or Limited leave to remain in the UK, please provide Home Office Documentation.

-Accession State Nationals - please provide registration documents and proof of current employment, i.e. recent wage slips or contract.
+Accession State Nationals - please provide registration documents and proof of current employment, i.e. current wage slips and contract.

-Nationals of the European Union - Please provide proof of current employment, i.e. recent wage slips or a contract.
+Nationals of the European Union - Please provide proof of current employment, i.e. current wage slips and contract.